Home > Advocacy For Patients > Grant & Awards > EDI Fund

 Grants will be awarded through this funding mechanism annually.
 The selection committee may decide to award the full amount available in that year to one project or to divide the fund among multiple recipients.
 Decisions regarding the allocation of the funds will be made at the discretion of the review and selection committee.

 Applications will be reviewed and scored by select members of the IGCS Advocacy Committee (the selection committee).
 During October, applicants may be selected to participate in an interview before the selection committee’s final decision.
 Additional information regarding the funding needs and project budgets of the applicants may be requested by the selection committee after the initial application review.
-Barring any unresolved issues with applications, grantees will be notified of their status early in November.
+Barring any unresolved issues with applications, grantees will be notified of their status late-November.

 How to Apply